PHPAutomation/PHP7-Laravel5-EnterpriseAuth/README.md

 ## Azure AD Setup

+TL;DR - Run the runbook in azure that creates a new aad app with unlimited key timeout and access to view user groups.

+Manual setup instructions:

 1. Navigate to `Azure Active Directory` -> `App registrations`.
 2. Create a new application
   1. Choose a name